 It’s a good thing breathing is involuntary.
 Though that doesn’t mean we should forget about it entirely.
 Stopping to regroup and take a few deep breaths can help you deal with stress whenever and wherever it occurs. t’s no wonder that many relaxation methods – like yoga and meditation – encourage deep and effective breathing.

-- Sit in a comfortable position with your hands in your lap and your feet on the floor.
-Or you can lie down
+- Sit in a comfortable position.
+Place your hands in your lap.
+Keep your feet flat on the floor.
+(You may also lie down).

 - Close your eyes